ToshioCP/Gobject-tutorial/src/sec3.src.md

 For example, `T_Double (obj)` casts the type of `obj` to `TDouble *`.
 - `<NAME SPACE>_IS_<NAME>` macro is defined.
 For example, if the object is `TDouble` the macro is `T_IS_DOUBLE`.
-It will be expanded to a function which checks if the argument is the instance of `T_TYPE_DOUBLE`.
+It will be expanded to a function which checks if the argument points the instance of `T_TYPE_DOUBLE`.
-It returns true if the argument is a descendant of `T_TYPE_DOUBLE`.
+It returns true if the argument points a descendant of `T_TYPE_DOUBLE`.
 - The class structure is defined.
 A final type object doesn't need to have its own member of class structure.
 The definition is like the line 11 to 14 in the `example4.c`.